yowainwright/yowainwright.github.io/src/pages/2017-09-14-front-end-confguration.md

 layout: post
 readNext: "/"
 path: "/frontend-prototype-configuration/"
-meta: This posts digs into front end configuration for the purposes of prototyping
+meta: This posts digs into front end configuration for the purposes of prototyping.
 featured_image: null
 share_image: null
 categories: